-8:8.3 Use regulations: Uses shall be governed by the underlying zoning district.
+8:9.3 Use regulations: Uses shall be governed by the underlying zoning district.
 Within Euhaw Overlay District (EOD), zoning map amendments shall be evaluated within the following criteria:

-- 1. No property shall be rezoned to a nonresidential district unless it is located at the intersection of a state highway or major roadway with another existing street with access provided by the lower-order street. - 2.
+- Except for properties having direct access to US Highway 17 or US Highway 170, no property shall be rezoned to a nonresidential district unless it is located at the intersection of a state highway or major roadway with another existing street with access provided by the lower-order street.
+Those properties having direct access to US Highway 17 or US Highway 170 must comply with the shared access and driveway separation provisions of the Jasper County Land Development Regulations, Article 8.13 (See Also Article 3.9.A.3). - 2.
 No property shall be zoned to Residential (R) unless designated in a Transition Zone according to the Future Land Use Map.

-8:8.4 Design and development standards.
+8:9.4 Design and development standards.